gt-cs3220/gt-cs3220.github.io/assignment3.md

 **Description**:

 In this part, you will complete the entire ISA.
-Your program should run with test_all.hex case we provide.
+Your program should run with testall.hex case we provide.
 You don't need to implement data forwarding in this part.

 **Grading**:

-It should pass test_all.hex file in behavior simulation and the design should pass synthesization/implementation.
+It should pass testall.hex file in behavior simulation and the design should pass synthesization/implementation.
-If the design pass the RTL simulation test but it cannot be synthesized, you will get only 50% of the scores.
+If the design pass the behavioral simulation test but it cannot be synthesized, you will get only 50% of the scores.

-If it does not pass test_all.hex file, then there is no partial grading.
+If it does not pass testall.hex file, then there is no partial grading.
 Only for this assignment, we will accept a late submission with a penalty.
 Late submission: If you can submit the successful design  by the due of part-3, you will receive 50% of the part-2 score.